jaylingelbach/BardAssistant/Readme.md

 Planned:

-- Move insult / deck / history logic into its own module.
 - Add a **Waveshare 2.13" E-Ink** screen and render insults + header there.
 - Power stuff / sleep / wake on long-press.